-More and more people depend on public transport and therefore many of the hours of the day we spend in transport areas, either to move to their place of work or to move around leisure matters, to visit friends or family.
+More and more people depend on public transport and therefore many of the hours of the day are spent in transport areas, either to go to work or to move for leisure, to visit friends or family.

-A subway or train station, an airport or a bus station are places of concurrence and in constant motion, thus lighting should facilitate the accessibility, comfort and safety of users and workers both at rush hour and in the moments of least circulation
+A subway or train station, an airport or a bus station are places of concurrence and in constant movement, in this way the lighting must facilitate accessibility, comfort and safety of users and workers both at rush hour and during the moments of less circulation.

-In all common areas of an airport, from arrival lounges to customs and passport control counters, passing through the air traffic control tower, a Ra 80 is recommended, varying according to the Maintained luminescence zone or Color Temperature.
-The reasons are obvious: comfort and visual health, ease of location and location of points of interest and security.
+In all common areas of a airport, from arrival halls to customs and passport control counters, passing through the air traffic control tower, an Ra 80 is recommended, varying according to the area Maintained luminescence or Color Temperature.
+The reasons are obvious: comfort and visual health, ease of locating and locating points of interest and safety.

-In access areas such as the main entrance, the regulations require a minimum level of 150 lux measured at ground level and the lighting will be at least 40 lux higher than the ambient lighting levels, and with a neutral-cold colour temperature to avoid leaving dark or shady spaces.
+In access areas such as the main entrance, the regulations require a minimum level 150 lux measured at ground level and the lighting will be at least 40 lux higher than the surrounding lighting levels, and with a neutral-cold color temperature to avoid leaving dark or shady spaces.

-Stairs and ramps both mechanical and fixed European regulations require a lighting level of at least 150 lux measured on the floor and a colour temperature of 4000K.
+Stairs and ramps, both mechanical and fixed, European regulations require a lighting level of at least 150 lux measured on the floor and a color temperature of 4000K.

-In waiting areas for platforms.
-The regulation provides that about 15 minutes before the arrival of trains and until 5 minutes after their departure, has a minimum lighting of 20 lux, measured at ground level, with a minimum value of 10 lux.
+In the waiting areas of the platforms.
+The regulations foresee that about 15 minutes before the arrival of the trains and up to 5 minutes after their departure, it has a minimum illumination of 20 lux, measured at ground level, with a minimum value of 10 lux.

 Solutions we can offer you

 - Characteristics of the luminaires.
-These must be robust and resistant to temperature changes and ensure easy and simple maintenance.
+These must be robust and resistant to temperature changes and guarantee easy and simple maintenance.

-- Continuous lines.
+- Solid lines.
 Ideal for entrance ceilings and ticket or ticket area.

-- The LED tubes replace conventional lighting promoting lower consumption, turn on automatically and above all do not blink.
+- Led tubesreplace conventional lighting promoting lower consumption, they turn onautomatically and above all they do not flicker.

 - The LED strips are ideal for the handrails, columns and edges of the walls that provide a special touch to this type of space that is usually somewhat impersonal.

-- Spotlights and projectors.
-They are suitable to highlight and highlight certain areas, and give personality to the entrance area or waiting rooms.
+- The Spotlightsand projectors.
+They are suitable for highlighting and highlighting certain areas, and providing the entrance area or waiting rooms with personality.

 - Outdoor luminaires and projectors.
-Outdoor areas need specific outdoor luminaires with an appropriate IP and IK to ensure their resistance to water, dust and possible shocks.
+Outdoor areas need specific outdoor luminaires with adequate IP and IK to guarantee resistance to water, dust and possible impacts.

-- The presence detectors. the light level is activated when it detects any presence and the lighting level rises to 300 lux but when it does not detect people it dims to a level lower than 150 lux.
+- Presence Detectors. the light level is activated when it detects a presence and raises the illumination level to 300 lux but when it does not detect people it is dimmed to a level lower than 150 lux.

 - Sensors linked to natural light.
-In the open entrances, this type of sensors allows to increase or decrease the intensity of the light according to the existing natural light.
+In open entrances, this type of sensor allows the intensity of light to be increased or decreased according to the existing natural light.

 - Most used regulation and control systems.
-These are dimmable luminaires with adjustable ballasts, the Dali protocol, DSI, 0-10V or the DMX.
+These are dimmable luminaires with dimmable ballasts, the Dali, DSI, 0-10V or DMX protocol.